reyestech/NMAP-Runbook/README.md

 Extensibility <br/>
 Nmap's architecture is designed to be extensible, allowing third-party developers to create plugins, scripts, and additional features to enhance its functionality.  <br />
-Nmap's architecture allows plugins and scripts to be created. <br />
+Nmap's architecture enables the creation of plugins and scripts. <br />
 Enhances functionality and customization.
 >- <b > Contributes to a rich ecosystem of community-contributed scripts and plugins.

 Legal and Ethical Considerations <br/>
-Nmap is a valuable tool that network administrators, security professionals, and researchers use.
+Nmap is a valuable tool used by network administrators, security professionals, and researchers.
 However, it's crucial to understand that using Nmap for network scanning on networks not owned by you or for which you don't have explicit permission is unethical and potentially illegal.
 Unauthorized network scanning can lead to privacy violations, computer intrusion, and unauthorized access to sensitive information.
 Therefore, using Nmap responsibly while staying within the boundaries of applicable laws and regulations is essential.
 > Purpose
 >- <b > Network discovery
 >- <b > Port scanning